Dylan C. Penningroth

 ABF Researcher

-Dylan C. Penningroth is an Affiliated Research Professor at the American Bar Foundation.
+Dylan C. Penningroth (he/him) is an Affiliated Research Professor at the American Bar Foundation.
 He is Professor of Law and the Alexander F. and May T. Morrison Professor of History at the University of California, Berkeley, where he is also Associate Dean of Legal Studies.

 Penningroth specializes in African American history and U.S. sociolegal history.
 His first book, The Claims of Kinfolk: African American Property and Community in the Nineteenth-Century South (University of North Carolina Press, 2003), won the Avery Craven Prize from the Organization of American Historians.
 His articles have appeared in the University of Pennsylvania Law Review, the Journal of American History, the American Historical Review, and the Journal of Family History.
 Penningroth has held fellowships from the National Endowment for the Humanities, the National Science Foundation, and the Stanford Humanities Center and has been recognized by the Organization of American Historians’ Huggins-Quarles committee, a Weinberg College Teaching Award (Northwestern University), a McCormick Professorship of Teaching Excellence (Northwestern), and a MacArthur Foundation Fellowship.